-Adults teach Black children, Black girls, femmes and queer children in particular to shame each other for their bodies, actions and needs.
+Adults teach Black children (girls, femmes and queer children) in particular to shame each other for their bodies, actions and needs.
 It’s a type of cruel, ritualistic orientation (and ornamentation) that rattles their minds, bodies and spirits.
-And has nothing to do with them.
+It also has nothing to do with them.

 Black children are not allowed protection.
 They aren’t consulted with and their expertise is not honored.
 When they name the things that have happened to and within their bodies, they are rarely supported, affirmed and believed.
-If they are believed, the assault(s) on their spirits and bodies is often quieted/ not brought up again.
+If they are believed, the assault(s) on their spirits and bodies are often forcibly quieted and not brought up again.
 They are encouraged to not talk about the things that have happened to them.
+To forget.
 And then these children become adults who weren’t given the space to talk about the nonconsensual ways adults have engaged with their bodies.
 Then these adults get in rooms with other adults and attack, laugh at and shame children for sitting, being, learning their bodies and asking questions.

 While the aim to arm and protect children with the knowledge of sexual predators is important, the emphasis on the child’s behavior is misguided and points at a disturbing pattern that exists between the “teachers” experiences as children and the takeaways they deem necessary.
 This type of hierarchical, student-teacher relationship stifles compassion, connection and trust between the child and relative.
 It teaches the child to be in a hyper-aware state, not only while the child is interacting with a “male” (we’ll get into the pitfalls of this later) but also serves to reinforce the gap between the child and relative/ adult.

 At no point does the child feel safe, protected or honored.
 After a certain point, this hyper-awareness serves as a marker for folks to either point at the things that were done right or wrong.
-If the child is abused in any way in the future, they internally victim blame themselves thinking, “I didn’t pay enough attention” and should have seen the “signs.
+If the child is abused in any way in the future, they’ll internally victim blame themselves thinking, “I didn’t pay enough attention” and should have seen the “signs”.

 A 4 year old can not consent and is not responsible for the abusive, sadistic and pedophilic behavior that some adults display and enact.
 The responsibility and consequences must be placed on the abuser.

-The fact that women, girls and femmes often pass this “code” to each other points under the guise of protections points to a larger issue about the conversations we don’t have.
-At the core of this type of humiliation, communication and inheritance is intergenerational traumas and adult’s triggers that have not been discussed and or interrogated fully.
+The fact that women, girls and femmes often pass this “code” to each other under the guise of protections points to a larger issue about the conversations we don’t have.
+At the core of this type of humiliation, communication and inheritance is intergenerational traumas and adult triggers that have not been discussed and/ or interrogated fully.

 In order to fight it, we must have conversations with children and our family, friends, community about consent and boundaries.
 We have to talk about our histories and experiences in concrete terms so that we may begin to heal.
 So that children have safer places to talk about the things happening to and within them.
 And so that we as adults, get the space to mourn them too.